 Mental Health and Harmful Language: Artwork must not contain language or imagery that could be considered harmful, triggering, or stigmatizing to individuals with mental health conditions.
 Submissions should promote positive and inclusive messages that consider the mental well-being of all viewers.

-Note: Winning entries that include identifiable images of people (e.g., pictures showing their faces or other distinctive features) will need to provide a photo release (PDF) from the person/people in the photo before the award.
+Note: Winning entries that include identifiable images of people (e.g., pictures showing their faces or other distinctive features) will need to provide a photo release (PDF) from the person(s)/people in the photo before the award.

 Copyrighted materials are not allowed in any submission unless explicit written permission from the copyright holder is provided at the time of Challenge submission.
 Proof of the right to use copyrighted material must be included with your email submission (this can be included as another attachment to your email).